 With levels of stress and anxiety rising, especially among young people, it’s more important than ever to make your mental health a priority.
+If you’re struggling with mental health issues please reach out to a licensed mental health professional.
 I’ve been pretty candid with my struggles with anxiety and ongoing search to discover new ways to manage it.
 I’ve always been sensitive to my surroundings – when I’m surrounded by clutter my mind automatically enters a state of stress.
 So when I received word I secured my new apartment, I knew it was the perfect opportunity to create a calming oasis.
 After four months of decorating, I’ve finally created my “happy place” and wanted to share some tips of how I accomplished a calming living space.
 Enjoy!

 1. Purge, purge, purge!

 Whether you’re moving into a new living space or upgrading your current space, it’s time to minimize the objects around you.
 Look around you.
 Anything you haven’t used in the past 6 months you likely don’t need.
 Begin sorting through your items room by room.
 Create a “keep”, “donate” and “sell” pile.
 Be picky.
 This is important.
 If you’ve gone through everything and you’re still stuck with a ton of stuff – consider renting a storage space.
 When it comes to your mental health, it’s important to surround yourself with things that are useful and make you happy.
 One of my favorite things about my apartment is how little I actually have in it!